mauritsmaks/maurits-portfolio/content/work/smart.md

-**Smart Textile [2015]:** Use of electronics in textiles creates many possibilities for new applications, not only in the field of clothing but also in house decoration.
+**Smart Textile [2015]:** Use of electronics in textiles creates many possibilities for new applications, not only in the field of clothing but also in furniture, house decoration and industry.
 It is now possible to integrate bio monitoring into clothing for use in healthcare, sports, hazardous professions and many more applications.
-Smart Textiles also offer new possibilities for the fashion industry , creating unique items for personal use.
+Smart Textiles also offer new possibilities for the fashion industry, creating unique items for personal use.

 ![Working Smart Textile in hand.](img/work/smart/Smart_in_hand_color.jpg)
 ##### Electronics on textile, with wiring, led’s, batteries and microcontroller.